 The Validation and Verification profile diagram shows the extensions of the SysML profile.

 The profile introduces «VerificationActivity», a process (Behavior) for verifying a requirement.
-The «Verification» relationship maps the «VerificationActivity» to a requirement or measurement specification that it validates.
-The «Validation» has the verified property to indicate the status of a measurement specification or requirement's verification status as a result of performing the related «VerificationActivity».
+The «Verification» relationship maps the «VerificationActivity» to a requirement or measurement specification that it verifies.
+The «Verify» has the verified property to indicate the status of a measurement specification or requirement's verification status as a result of performing the related «VerificationActivity».

+The profile also introduces «ValidaionActivity», a process (Behavior) for validating a requirement is correct.
+The «Validation» relationship maps the «ValidationActivity» to a requirement or measurement specification that it validates.
+The «Validation» has the validated property to indicate the status of a measurement specification or requirement's validation status as a result of performing the related «VerificationActivity».

-In addition, the «VerificationActivity» is added so that VerificationMethodKind of a requirement can be documented such that the VerificationMethodKind of a requirement can be aligned with the «VerificationActivity».
-The «Verification» has been introduced to improve upon «Verify» from SysML by adding the verified attribute to allow the model to indicate the status of a requirement's validation through its «VerificationActivity».
+In addition, the «VerificationActivity» has the property verificationMethod such that the VerificationMethodKind of a requirement can be aligned with the «VerificationActivity».

 ValidationActivity